How to Organize Your Legal Files

 When you start as a solo law practice, files and documents typically start very organized.
 You create folders per client or per matter and maybe create subfolders to organize by type (contracts, motions, etc.) Nice and simple.

 But as your client list and your team grow, inevitably, your perfect file structure starts to show cracks.
 People don’t always follow your structure.
 Special cases have special circumstances.
-Over time, your simple, tidy legal file organizational structure turns into a giant mess of files and folders.

-You shouldn’t feel too bad–it happens to almost every law firm sooner or later.
+You shouldn’t feel too bad — it happens to almost every law firm sooner or later.

 But you should invest the time into fixing it; into setting up a system that will stand the test of time, and scale up no matter how many documents, clients, matters or coworkers you throw at it.